-I offer an integrative approach to counselling and psychotherapy, meaning that I employ a variety of techniques and therapeutic interventions tailored to your individual needs.
+I offer an integrative approach to counselling and psychotherapy, meaning that I draw on a variety of techniques and therapeutic interventions that I tailor to your individual needs.

 Making connections and recognizing longstanding patterns brings new possibilities into view.
 As we begin to understand our patterns, we gain more choice as to how we live and relate to others, and which patterns have outlived their usefulness.
 Here, we might consider ‘belonging’ as verb in that rediscovering ourselves in the context of our interactions with others and the world is an ongoing process.